vikbehal/Explore/Power BI/Day 7.md

 ## Lab 7
 1. Import data and perform following functions using DAX
--IF
+- IF
--DATEDIFF
+- DATEDIFF
--Perform concat using &
+- Perform concat using &
--RELATED
+- RELATED
--CURRENCY
+- CURRENCY

 ## Reflect after lesson or lab
 1. What is full form of DAX?